claudiobailon/data-structures-and-algorithms/README.md

 This method sorts an array by value from lowest to highest.

 ### Challenge
-Create a method that takes in an int arrayList and returns an arrayList that is sorted by value from lowest to highest.
+Create a method that takes in an int array and returns an array that is sorted by value from lowest to highest.

 ### Approach and Efficiency
 insertSort():<br>